NullCode1337/TWRP_tree_j2xlte/README.md

 # TWRP For the Galaxy J2 2016
 Device Configuration for compiling TWRP by yourself.
 Please credit me (@NullCode on XDA) and all the appropriate people if you use it in one of your builds.

+Note: This device tree now has official builds due to the kindness of BigBiff (he helped me out a lot with Gerrit).
+Thank you!
+These builds can be found here: https://twrp.me/samsung/samsunggalaxyj22016.html

 ## Bugs
 MTP still not working
 USB Storage not working